 To create a collection that sells you will need to become more aware of who your ideal client is.
 Not just in terms of age and gender, you will need to go deeper than that.
 Think about creating various collages about your ideal clients, and answer questions such as:

-• What’s their job and what hobbies are relevant to your creative products?
-For example, a yoga-loving mum wants her day-to-day jewellery to be easy-to-wear, but she might be curious about a quote on a pendant or is interested in jewellery inspired by nature and the sea.
+• What’s their job and what hobbies of theirs are relevant to your creative products?
+For example, a yoga-loving mum wants her day-to-day jewellery to be easy-to-wear, but she might be curious about a quote on a pendant or might be interested in jewellery inspired by nature and the sea.
 A female lawyer who wants to show her feminine side at work and in meetings might go for a bigger statement ring in pure gold or a large necklace made from natural stone.

 • Where would they buy your kind of products or services?
 Get specific.
 Which design shops and craft galleries in particular?
 Which online marketplaces or which craft fairs or trade shows would they visit?

 • When and why would they buy?
-What’s the motivation for them to purchase e.g. because they are looking for a special handmade Valentine’s card or Mothers’ Day gift, or because they are designing a gorgeous nursery for their first born?
+What’s the motivation for them to purchase e.g. are they looking for a special handmade Valentine’s card or a Mothers’ Day gift, or are they designing a gorgeous nursery for their first born?
 Is there a specific trigger or time of year when it is more likely that your clients will buy?
 That’s the time for you to launch!

 You might find this blog post with 10 questions to get to know your ideal clients useful too.

-CREATIVE EXERCISE: It might be really useful to create 4-5 different client collages as a result of these questions.
-Really bring them alive!
+CREATIVE EXERCISE: It might be useful to create 4-5 different client collages as a result of these questions to really bring your dream customers alive!
 Give your clients a name, a job, hobbies and show their wardrobe and home.
 What would they say about your kind of products or services?
-What are their questions or worries about your products?
+What are their questions or worries about what you are offering?

 Step 3: What market research do you need to do?